web3privacy/docs/docs/events/cfp.md

 # Call for Proposals (CfP)

-We have a single form for all those interested in speaking at our events:
+We have a single form for all those interested in speaking at our [Events](/events/):

 * https://tally.so/r/nrOzXl